WaledGalalM/Crude/README.md

-# Crude
-Simple Ecommerce JS
+#Simple CRUD JS

-Welcome to Simple Ecommerce JS, a basic e-commerce project created during the early days of my JavaScript learning journey.
-This project provides a simple experience to browse products and add them to a shopping cart.
+Welcome to Simple CRUD JS, a basic project built to practice my early JavaScript skills.
+This project allows you to Create, Read, Update, and Delete simple items, such as a list of tasks or products.

 Features

-Product Listing: Browse products with name, price, and image.

-Shopping Cart: Add products and review them before "checkout".
+Create Items: Add new items to the list.

+Read Items: View all items in a simple list.

+Update Items: Edit existing items.

+Delete Items: Remove items from the list.

-Local Storage: Save cart items in the browser so they persist after refreshing.
+Local Storage: Save items in the browser so they persist after refreshing the page.

-Simple Search: Search products by name.

 Tech Stack